rootstrap/react-redux-base/cypress/README.md

 $ yarn test:ci
 ```

-By default all test commands use `.env.test_integration` as their env.
+By default all test commands use `.env.test` as their env.
 If you want to run a different env just add `ENV=test_e2e` for example.

 -----